ancabilloni/Robot-Arm-Kinematics/README.md

 ### Solving for joint_1, joint_2, joint_3 angles
 As mentioned earlier, joint_5 is the wrist center.
 To solve for the first half of the problem, which are the first three joint angles, I can apply some trigonometry calculation to find these angles if I know the coordinate of the wrist-center.
-The 2D diagram of the problem is this:
+The diagrams of the problem are:

 ![image3](https://github.com/ancabilloni/Robot-Arm-Kinematics/blob/master/misc_images/3D.png)
 ![image4](https://github.com/ancabilloni/Robot-Arm-Kinematics/blob/master/misc_images/diagram_23.png)